 Through the Automatic Bank Debit Program, taxpayers may register to make real estate tax payments monthly or have the lump sum of the tax amount due automatically debited on each of the two tax due dates.
 This program has proven to be popular with those who prefer making monthly payments and with those who may travel a great deal and may either forget the bill or be out of town when the tax payment falls due.
 (Example: preauthorized monthly payment schedule).

 The City offers a full real estate tax exemption to any veteran who has been rated by the U.S. Department of Veterans Affairs or its successor agency pursuant to federal law to have a 100 percent service-connected, permanent and total disability, and who occupies the real property as his/her primary place of residence.
 The surviving spouse of a veteran eligible for the exemption may also qualify.

-Residents of the City of Alexandria who are either 65 years of age or older or permanently and totally disabled by November 15, 2012, may be eligible for the City's Real Estate Tax Relief Program for Elderly and Disabled Persons.
+Residents of the City of Alexandria who are either 65 years of age or older or permanently and totally disabled by November 15 of the current tax year, may be eligible for the City's Real Estate Tax Relief Program for Elderly and Disabled Persons.
 This program offers full or partial exemption from real estate taxes and/or deferral of real estate taxes to qualified applicants.
-Tax relief may be prorated for persons who turn 65 or who become disabled between January 1 and November 15, 2012.
+Tax relief may be prorated for persons who turn 65 or who become disabled between January 1 and November 15 of the current tax year.